China reports 60,000 COVID-related deaths, says peak passed

 “These data show the national emergency peak has passed,” Jiao said at a news conference.

+Whether China truly has passed a COVID-19 peak is hard to assess, said Dr. Dale Bratzler, chief COVID officer at the University of Oklahoma and head of quality control at the university’s hospital.

+“That’s difficult to know,” Bratzler said.
+“China quarantined people indoors, there are many people unvaccinated, the people are vulnerable.”

-The number of COVID-19 deaths China is reporting may be a “significant underestimation” because of how they define them, according to Dr. Albert Ko, an infectious disease physician and professor of public health at the Yale School of Public Health.
+Dr. Albert Ko, an infectious disease physician and professor of public health at the Yale School of Public Health, said the number of COVID-19 deaths China is reporting may be a “significant underestimation” because of how they define them.

 “They’re using a very narrow case definition for (COVID) deaths,” Ko said.
 “They have to have respiratory failure … in order to be counted as a case you have to be at a place where they can say you fulfilled all the requirements, and that’s at a hospital.”